Pygments¶

 To help maintain this list, there is a test that will fail if a new REPL/terminal-like lexer is added to Pygments but not referenced here.

-- click_extra.pygments.lexer_map = {<class 'pygments.lexers.algebra.GAPConsoleLexer'>: <class 'pygments.lexer.AnsiGAPConsoleLexer'>, <class 'pygments.lexers.dylan.DylanConsoleLexer'>: <class 'pygments.lexer.AnsiDylanConsoleLexer'>, <class 'pygments.lexers.erlang.ElixirConsoleLexer'>: <class 'pygments.lexer.AnsiElixirConsoleLexer'>, <class 'pygments.lexers.erlang.ErlangShellLexer'>: <class 'pygments.lexer.AnsiErlangShellLexer'>, <class 'pygments.lexers.julia.JuliaConsoleLexer'>: <class 'pygments.lexer.AnsiJuliaConsoleLexer'>, <class 'pygments.lexers.matlab.MatlabSessionLexer'>: <class 'pygments.lexer.AnsiMatlabSessionLexer'>, <class 'pygments.lexers.php.PsyshConsoleLexer'>: <class 'pygments.lexer.AnsiPsyshConsoleLexer'>, <class 'pygments.lexers.python.PythonConsoleLexer'>: <class 'pygments.lexer.AnsiPythonConsoleLexer'>, <class 'pygments.lexers.r.RConsoleLexer'>: <class 'pygments.lexer.AnsiRConsoleLexer'>, <class 'pygments.lexers.ruby.RubyConsoleLexer'>: <class 'pygments.lexer.AnsiRubyConsoleLexer'>, <class 'pygments.lexers.shell.BashSessionLexer'>: <class 'pygments.lexer.AnsiBashSessionLexer'>, <class 'pygments.lexers.shell.MSDOSSessionLexer'>: <class 'pygments.lexer.AnsiMSDOSSessionLexer'>, <class 'pygments.lexers.shell.PowerShellSessionLexer'>: <class 'pygments.lexer.AnsiPowerShellSessionLexer'>, <class 'pygments.lexers.shell.TcshSessionLexer'>: <class 'pygments.lexer.AnsiTcshSessionLexer'>, <class 'pygments.lexers.special.OutputLexer'>: <class 'pygments.lexer.AnsiOutputLexer'>, <class 'pygments.lexers.sql.PostgresConsoleLexer'>: <class 'pygments.lexer.AnsiPostgresConsoleLexer'>, <class 'pygments.lexers.sql.SqliteConsoleLexer'>: <class 'pygments.lexer.AnsiSqliteConsoleLexer'>}¶
+- click_extra.pygments.LEXER_MAP: dict[type[Lexer], type[Lexer]] = {<class 'pygments.lexers.algebra.GAPConsoleLexer'>: <class 'pygments.lexer.AnsiGAPConsoleLexer'>, <class 'pygments.lexers.dylan.DylanConsoleLexer'>: <class 'pygments.lexer.AnsiDylanConsoleLexer'>, <class 'pygments.lexers.erlang.ElixirConsoleLexer'>: <class 'pygments.lexer.AnsiElixirConsoleLexer'>, <class 'pygments.lexers.erlang.ErlangShellLexer'>: <class 'pygments.lexer.AnsiErlangShellLexer'>, <class 'pygments.lexers.julia.JuliaConsoleLexer'>: <class 'pygments.lexer.AnsiJuliaConsoleLexer'>, <class 'pygments.lexers.matlab.MatlabSessionLexer'>: <class 'pygments.lexer.AnsiMatlabSessionLexer'>, <class 'pygments.lexers.php.PsyshConsoleLexer'>: <class 'pygments.lexer.AnsiPsyshConsoleLexer'>, <class 'pygments.lexers.python.PythonConsoleLexer'>: <class 'pygments.lexer.AnsiPythonConsoleLexer'>, <class 'pygments.lexers.r.RConsoleLexer'>: <class 'pygments.lexer.AnsiRConsoleLexer'>, <class 'pygments.lexers.ruby.RubyConsoleLexer'>: <class 'pygments.lexer.AnsiRubyConsoleLexer'>, <class 'pygments.lexers.shell.BashSessionLexer'>: <class 'pygments.lexer.AnsiBashSessionLexer'>, <class 'pygments.lexers.shell.MSDOSSessionLexer'>: <class 'pygments.lexer.AnsiMSDOSSessionLexer'>, <class 'pygments.lexers.shell.PowerShellSessionLexer'>: <class 'pygments.lexer.AnsiPowerShellSessionLexer'>, <class 'pygments.lexers.shell.TcshSessionLexer'>: <class 'pygments.lexer.AnsiTcshSessionLexer'>, <class 'pygments.lexers.special.OutputLexer'>: <class 'pygments.lexer.AnsiOutputLexer'>, <class 'pygments.lexers.sql.PostgresConsoleLexer'>: <class 'pygments.lexer.AnsiPostgresConsoleLexer'>, <class 'pygments.lexers.sql.SqliteConsoleLexer'>: <class 'pygments.lexer.AnsiSqliteConsoleLexer'>}¶

-Map original lexer to their ANSI variant.
+Map original session lexers to their ANSI-capable variants.

 - class click_extra.pygments.AnsiHtmlFormatter(**kwargs)[source]¶